yugabyte/yugabyte-db/docs/content/latest/develop/build-apps/ysql/nodejs.md

 ## Working Example

-### Pre-requisites
+### Prerequisites

 This tutorial assumes that you have:

 - installed YugaByte DB and created a universe with YSQL enabled.
-If not, please follow these steps in the [quick start guide](../../../quick-start/explore-ysql/).
+If not, please follow these steps in the [Quick Start guide](../../../quick-start/explore-ysql/).
 - installed a recent version of `node`.
 If not, you can find install instructions [here](https://nodejs.org/en/download/).

 We will be using the [async](https://github.com/caolan/async) JS utility to work with asynchronous Javascript.
 Install this by running the following command: